 - One-way video interview as part of the process - Need I say more?

 - Shared music on the floor the whole day.

 - A few because the tech stack or the product or the team didn't interest me enough.

 - A coding test in which I had to keep a granular track of the hours spent.

 - A mandate for Mob programming / Pair Programming as the only way to work.

-- A bunch of recruiters who disappeared after the initial call.
-They all went on my blacklist.
+- A bunch of recruiters disappeared after the initial call.
+They all went on my blocklist.

 If I had spoken to any of them when I was desperate for a job, I would have probably taken the offer and been extremely unhappy.
 Interviewing when there was no need helped me avoid that fate.
 It also narrows down the companies I can focus on if I ever have to look.

 Am I wasting other peoples time when I have no plans to quit?